Thinking of a career in media sales?

-Keely Layne, Managing Director of b3-media, has over 20 years’ experience of dealing with what makes the ideal sales person for the media industry.
+Keely Townsend, Managing Director of b3-media, has over 20 years’ experience of dealing with what makes the ideal sales person for the media industry.
 Having started in classified sales, then worked her way up to management and now recruiting for C-Suite executives of media companies, Keely gives us the lowdown on what makes a brilliant media sales person.

 Can any normal Joe Bloggs do the job of media sales?